 As the term implies, a private equity analyst works with private equity firms.

-They perform due diligence, financial modeling and valuation of the companies where investors are willing to invest.
+They perform due diligence, financial modeling, financial analysis, and valuation of the companies where investors are willing to invest.

 In valuation techniques, Discounted Cash Flow (DCF) and Internal Rate of Return (IRR) techniques are frequently used.

 Since there are no fixed determinants of the stock value of a privately held company, it becomes the most essential factor for a private equity analyst to accurately value the common stock of a business before delivering investment recommendations.

 Private equity firms hire equity analysts to help them maximize their investment portfolios using the best financial models.

 As such, the firm may wish to allow another corporation to acquire the company, recapitalize the enterprise or even venture into an Initial Public Offering (IPO).